 Being a small town, Hot Springs Village does not have a public transit system used by locals to get to and from work.

-The per capita income in Hot Springs Village in 2010 was $36,377, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
-This equates to an annual income of $145,508 for a family of four.
+The per capita income in Hot Springs Village in 2018 was $35,154, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $140,616 for a family of four.
 However, Hot Springs Village contains both very wealthy and poor people as well.

 The people who call Hot Springs Village home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hot Springs Village residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hot Springs Village include German, English, Irish, Scottish, and French.